tsung-wei-huang/cs3992/README.md

 # CS/ECE 3992 Computer Engineering Sr. Project

 This course is for students with major status who are seniors within one year of graduation.
 In this course each student defines an engineering project that is selected with approval of the instructor.
 This project is planned and executed to completion over the course of two semesters.

-There are several major goals for this project, which will prepare the students for industry or graduate work:
+There are three major learning objectives:

 + Define and complete a significant engineering project
 + Develop proposal and presentation skills
 + Project organization, planning, and teamwork skills

+The project will prepare the students for industry or graduate work.

 # Class Logistics